 Save

-5 Tips to Waterproof your Hiking Backpack
+5 Tips to Waterproof Your Hiking Backpack

-Kayaking Milford Sound in New Zealand a few years back on a particularly miserable day allowed us to see the sound at its best, as hundreds of little waterfalls cascading down the rock faces.
+Hiking in the rain isn’t everyone’s cup of tea… but I reckon it can actually be pretty fun.
+For a start: if your track takes you to a beautiful waterfall, watching the water tumbling down is just the best.
+Kayaking Milford Sound in New Zealand on a particularly miserable day allowed us to see it at its best, as hundreds of little waterfalls cascading down the rock faces.

-Well, in this blog I am going to share 5 easy ways to keep your backpack and all your hiking gear safe and dry.
+In this blog, I’ll share 5 easy ways to keep both your backpack and the hiking gear inside safe and dry, hike after hike!

 Deuter Rucksacks come with inbuilt rain covers